hardikjp7/Wings-Nov-25/Tableau_course_QA.md

 What is the purpose of the "Show Me Pane" in Tableau?

-**Options:**

-A. To display a list of available data sources
+To display a list of available data sources

-B. To suggest appropriate visualization types based on the selected data fields
+To suggest appropriate visualization types based on the selected data fields

-C. To create calculated fields using predefined formulas
+To create calculated fields using predefined formulas

-D. To export visualizations to other formats such as PDF or image files
+To export visualizations to other formats such as PDF or image files

-**Correct Answer: B** - To suggest appropriate visualization types based on the selected data fields.
+**Correct Answer:** **To suggest appropriate visualization types based on the selected data fields**

 ---